datagrok-ai/public/help/develop/extending-and-customizing.md

 ## Getting Started

-Let's get a taste of plugin development with a simple extension, which embeds to Datagrok through the main menu.
+Let's get a taste of plugin development with a simple extension, which embeds to Datagrok as an [info panel](develop/how-to/build-info-panel.md).

 ## Creating your First Plugin